-The Gesu Booster Club is a volunteer organization dedicated to promoting, coordinating and financing youth athletics for both Gesu School and PSR children in grades 1 - 12.
+The Gesu Booster Club is a volunteer organization dedicated to promoting, coordinating and financing youth athletics for both Gesu School and PSR children in grades 1 through 12.
 Booster Club Board Meetings are held monthly.
 All are welcome.
 Volunteers are also needed to serve as coaches and to help with the Booster fund raisers.
-Contact Jim Coviello for more information.
+Contact Joe Carino or Andrew Salata for more information.

 PARISH BLOCK PARTY

 The Gesu Parish Block Party is an annual summer gathering of parishioners along Miramar Boulevard.
 This is one of the parish’s most popular events.
 Free food is offered along with live music, games and entertainment.
 Volunteers are always needed.
 Contact Joe Gehring for more information.

 Adults of all skill levels are welcome to join us at 7:00 pm on Monday nights at Freeway Lanes of Solon.
 We play for 33 weeks starting in early September.
 It is never too late to join!
 Contact Bryan Barrett for more information.

 Troop 620 has been an established troop in Gesu Church since 1960.
 Membership is open to all youths of the parish who are ten years of age or older and have completed the 5th grade.
 The focus of the troop is on charachter development, service, hiking, camping and spending time outdoors.
 Contact Brett Young at [email protected] for more information.

 Membership in Cub Scout Pack 620 is open to all youth of the parish in Grades K through 5.
 The objectives of the group are: citizenship training, character development and personal fitness.
 For more information, contact Kevin Lloyd at [email protected].